 Understanding JDE Tables

 Creating and managing tables, views, and data for existing or custom applications within JD Edwards can get complicated, especially without the right tools at your disposal.
-And, before creating a new table, it’s important that you identify whether an already existing table fills data item requirements.
+Before creating a new table, it’s important that you identify whether an already existing table fills data item requirements.

-If one does not exist, you will need to create a new table using the JD Edwards EnterpriseOne Design Aid.
-With this tool, users can generate a table whenever data items are added or deleted, indices are changed or added, or new data tables are created.
+If one does not exist, you must create a new table using the JD Edwards EnterpriseOne Design Aid.
+This tool allows users to generate a table whenever data items are added or deleted, indices are changed or added, or new data tables are created.

 - Outline a table object using the recommended naming conventions.